Strategic Plan 2023–2028

 What We’ll Do

-Expand access for communities in areas without enough parks.
+Expand access for communities in areas without enough parks

-Facilitate Indigenous access and ownership
+Partner with Indigenous groups for access and ownership

 By pursuing partnerships with Indigenous communities and tribal governments, we will work to protect, conserve, and provide access to land for culturally or ecologically significant uses and explore “land back” opportunities where tribal and Indigenous ownership and management is of interest.
 The aim of this work is to help support Indigenous peoples’ continued relationships and close connections with their ancestral landscapes.